Education &

 How much does it cost to visit Yerkes?

 The cost to visit Yerkes Observatory for a school visit is $14 per student and $28 per adult chaperone.
-Every visit includes a tour of the observatory and solar observing or a hands-on activity.
+Payment is due 1 week prior to your visit, can can be made by credit card or check.

 Schools in Williams Bay can visit the observatory free of charge.
 We are also able to provide a limited number of visits free of charge to non-Williams Bay schools.
 Please feel free to mention this fee waiver during your call with Yerkes staff.